-The COCPA Board of Directors steers our organization towards its goals by making strategic decisions on its budget, public positions, and policy.
-The Educational Foundation provides scholarship assistance to Colorado students pursuing their accounting degrees at Colorado colleges and universities.
+The COCPA Board of Directors steers the Society toward its goals by making strategic decisions on its budget, public positions, and policy.
+The Educational Foundation of the COCPA provides scholarship assistance to Colorado students pursuing their accounting degrees at Colorado colleges and universities.

 BDO LLP, Greeley